StevenTammen/StevenTammen.github.io/pages/cystic-acne.md

 - I eat a pretty clean diet: lots of vegetables, fish for omega-3's, low-no processed sugar, etc.
 - I do not consume alcohol, smoke, or do other drugs (such as anabolic steroids).
 - I have had a consistent skin care regimen for years.
 I regularly take showers, exfoliate, and moisturize my skin.
 I don't ever let personal hygiene take a backseat to circumstances or being tired.
 - I manage stress better than most college students do.
-I have read multiple books on stress management, human cognition, and the effects of cortisol and epinephrine on the body.
+(Not that I'm perfect in this area).
 - I prioritize sleep and avoid the sort of cramming that forces inconsistent sleeping schedules (e.g., I have never pulled an all-nighter in college).
 I regularly get 9 hours of sleep a night.
 - While I haven't exercised as consistently as I would have liked, I am in pretty good shape (I'm just under 6'5'' and around 185 lbs).